 You’re taught to hate yourself for being a normal, imperfect, flawed, human being.

-Take a free personality test and get to know yourself better, and it will show you how normal you are.
+Take a free personality test to get to know yourself better, and it will show you how normal you are.

 When you’re the child of a narcissist, you question every decision you make because you don’t trust yourself or your gut.

 The only way to stop the insanity is to replace what you’ve been taught about yourself with the truth.

-After being raised by a narcissist and realizing I’ve been narcissistically abused since birth, it turns your world upside down
+After being raised by a narcissist and fully understanding what that means, it turns your world upside down.

 It changes everything you thought you knew about your life.

-I go through phases of trying to disprove my mother is a narcissist because if it was something else, anything else, there might be some hope.
+You go through phases of trying to disprove your mother or father is a narcissist because if it was something else, anything else, there might be some hope.